ibm-cloud-docs/discovery-data/connector-sharepoint-online-cloud.md

 ## What documents are crawled
 {: #connector-sharepoint-online-cloud-objects}

 During the initial crawl of the content, documents from all of the objects that can be accessed from the site collection path that you specify are crawled and added to your collection.
+You cannot limit the crawl to one library within a site collection, for example.
+All objects in the specified Site collection path are crawled.
 Custom metadata that is associated with the SharePoint content is crawled also.
 You can crawl one site collection path per collection.
 You cannot crawl *Personal SiteCollections*.

 During subsequent scheduled recrawls, only new and modified documents are crawled and any changes are reflected in your collection.
 Documents that are deleted from the external data source are not deleted from the collection.